Atamos/docker-machine-sshfs/README.md

 ## Issues and Workaround
 Sometimes can append that with many virtualmachines Virtualbox lost arp  with hostonly network adapter.
-This can generate some issues with sshfs connection.
+This can generate some issues with sshfs connection like lost mountpoint or timout .
 See https://forums.virtualbox.org/viewtopic.php?f=8&t=63998

 You can fix it with this workaround
 In your shell create a new vbox adapter